Tiziano Sclavi

-Tiziano Sclavi (born 3 April 1953 in Broni) is an Italian comic book author, journalist and writer of several novels.
+Tiziano Sclavi (born 3 April 1953) is an Italian comic book author, journalist and writer of several novels.
 Sclavi is most famous as creator of the comic book Dylan Dog in 1986, for Italian publishing house Sergio Bonelli Editore.
 More than 300 issues have appeared in the series, which has sold millions of copies.
 It has been in collaboration with several artists, including Claudio Villa, Corrado Roi, Gustavo Trigo, Carlo Ambrosini, Luigi Piccatto, Angelo Stano, Mike Mignola, Andrea Venturi, Giampiero Casertano and Bruno Brindisi.

 Biography

 Tiziano Sclavi was born in Broni (Pavia) on 3 April 1953, his mother was a teacher and his father was a communal secretary.
 He had lived his childhood and first youth in the Province of Pavia, mainly in Stradella, Canneto Pavese and Certosa di Pavia.
 Due to the job of the father, Sclavi had moved from a town to another:

 Sclavi has been a passionate reader since childhood: he claims he read the entire production of Edgar Allan Poe when he was between six and seven years old, and he has liked scary stories since his childhood, developing a passion of horror and science fiction films.

 He started to write when he was still too young pushed by the desire to imitate what he enjoyed.
 He declared:

 At middle school, he won a writing competition with a series entitled Storie Storte ("Crooked Stories").
 Then, he attended the liceo classico of Pavia, when he published a story entitled Lettere bianche ("White Letters") on a school journal with the help of his Italian literature professor who believed into the ability and creativity of Sclavi.